oun111/zas/README.md

 }
 ```

-### `in java, one should set correct 'CLASSPATH' of ZAS java wrapper class and play like this:`
+### `In java, one should set correct 'CLASSPATH' of ZAS java wrapper class and play like this:`

 ```java
 public class test_cases {